-With a mission to consider accounting education and the accounting profession in the broadest sense, the Commission’s recommendations are expansive in scope; they demonstrate the need to address difficult and persistent issues and impediments so that the discipline and profession of accounting can better meet the challenges and opportunities of the future.
+For the last two years, the Pathways Commission has been investigating ways to enhance the opportunities and relevance of the accounting education experience.
+With a mission to consider accounting education and the accounting profession in the broadest sense, the Commission has made six recommendations that are bold in their reach and demonstrate the need to address difficult and persistent issues (click the report cover to the right to download their full report).
+The Commission’s report also identifies deeply rooted impediments that must be overcome to empower the accounting discipline to meet the challenges and opportunities of the future.

 The curved brick photo is by Jason Rodman and is being used under the Creative Commons license.
 The photo is available atwww.flickr.com/photos/jrodmanjr/3590144793/